 byBenton Graham and Jillian Price

 Since the pandemic forced schools to limit in-person classes, social workers and counselors have struggled to maintain relationships with students.
 In addition to the difficulty of staying in touch with students virtually, social workers have had to navigate what experts call a mental health crisis.
-Social isolation, increased screen time and pandemic-related stress have combined to make the perfect storm for students dealing with mental health challenges.

 As a full-time restaurant manager and mother of three young boys, Carolina Benitez has a lot on her plate already.
 She works 55 hours each week and spends her two days off, Mondays and Tuesdays, supervising her oldest son, Jeremiah, while he attends school online.
 “I honestly am concerned that he will fall behind.
 I’m […]